canjs/canjs/guides/getting-started-tutorial/setup.md

 At the bottom of the page, clicking the download button will prompt you to download a file called `can.custom.js`, which you can save to your local machine.

+### can.fixture

-There is one additional file we need.
-This file is special because normally you don't want it to be a part of your final application, but it can be very helpful during development.
+The can.fxiture dependency is special because normally you don't want it to be a part of your final application; however, it can be very helpful during development.
 The file is `can.fixture.js`.
 [can.fixture](../docs/can.fixture.html) allows you to simulate RESTful services.
-You can download it <a href="http://canjs.com/release/2.3.0/can.fixture.js" target="_blank">here</a>.
+You can <a href="http://canjs.com/release/2.3.0/can.fixture.js" target="_blank">download it here</a>.

 ### jQuery